How to Grow Revenue and Build a Profitable Co-working Business

 - Office Teams and Groups

 What are the expenses incurred?
-What part of your profit goes in re-investing in your own business model?
+What part of your profit goes into re-investing in your own business model?
 How much do you have left after these expenses?

 Answering all these will also determine the growth of your business, it will also give you an idea of your revenue potential.